pkepley/pkepley.github.io/_posts/2021-05-13-AsymptoticBuffon.md

 tag: [D3, Pi]
 ---

-A few months back, I started writing a simple visualization in D3 to illustrate Buffon's needle method for approximating $$\pi$$ in a post celebrating Pi Day.
-The visualization took a bit longer to complete than I had anticipated, so I ended up helving the post at that time.
+A few months back, I began writing up a simple visualization in D3 to illustrate Buffon's needle method for approximating $$\pi$$ for a post celebrating Pi Day.
+The visualization took me a bit longer to complete than I had anticipated, so I ended up shelving the post at that time.
 However, while playing with the simulation, I noticed that the approximations to $$\pi$$ from this method aren't especially good.
 To quantify just *how bad* this approximation is, I worked out an asymptotic error analysis of this estimator.
-In this post, I have included my earlier visualization along with some simulation results and an error analysis of estimating $$\pi$$ using the Buffon method.
+In this post, I have included my the completed visualization, along with the error analysis.
 For good measure, I also ran a Monte Carlo study of the error in Julia 🙂

 [comment]: <> assign path for assets to avoid repeating myself
 {% assign asset_path = base | append: "/assets/posts/20210628_HappyTauDay" %}